Padron – Santiago de Compostela

 “Cruceiro do Francos” – one of the oldest wayside crosses in Galicia

-According to our Brierley guide book, it is from here that we join the ancient pilgrim way, which still retains its original name “Rua de Francos”.
-It was a stunning stretch of road with beautiful walks through woodlands.
+According to our Brierley guidebook, it is from here that we join the ancient pilgrim’s road, which has still retained its original name “Rua de Francos” throughout the centuries.
+It was a lovely stretch of road with walks through woodlands.

-The kilometers kept counting down to Santiago …
+The kilometers continued to count down to Santiago

-Beautiful scenery after Faramello with roads taking us through the woods
+Beautiful scenery after Faramello with paths through the woods

-The walk through the woodlands gave us the perfect opportunity to clear our minds … and to just breath and enjoy this moment.
+The walk through the woodland gave us the perfect opportunity to clear our minds … and to just breathe and enjoy this moment.

-It was really the perfect hike before we walked into Santiago … the tranquility filled us completely and we were now ready to end our journey!
+It really was the perfect route before we walked into Santiago.
+Contentment filled us completely and we were now ready to end our journey.

 The last distance way marker we saw before Santiago … 3.4km

-For 26 days we saw these yellow arrows – we will miss them!
+For 26 days we have seen these yellow arrows – we are going to miss them

-With about 3km to go, we reached an option where waymarkers pointed in opposite directions (and with no explanation as to what our options were!)
+With about 3km to go, we reached an option where waymarkers pointed in opposite directions (and with no explanation as to what the options involved!)

 Now what … left or right?